aquasecurity/starboard/docs/cli/getting-started.md

 created it with the `kubectl create deployment` command which applies the default settings to the deployment descriptors.
 However, we also know that in Kubernetes the defaults are usually the least secure.

-Run the scanner to audit the configuration using [Polaris][polaris]:
+Run the scanner to audit the configuration using [Polaris](./../integrations/config-checkers/polaris.md), which is the default configuration checker:

 ```
 starboard scan configauditreports deployment/nginx